Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-III.md

 **[ROC Curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic)**

 ROC- Receiver Operating Characteristics, its a plot between True Positive rate (Sensitivity) vs False Positive Rate (1 - specificity).
-Its a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.
+It's a graphical plot that illustrates the diagnostic ability of a binary classifier system as its discrimination threshold is varied.

 <center>
 <img src="{{site.url}}/assets/images/ml/roc.png" style="zoom: 5%; background-color:#DCDCDC;"  width="80%" height=auto/><br>
 <p>Figure 9: Area under the ROC curve</p>
 </center>

-ROC curves are frequently used to show in a graphical way the connection/trade-off between clinical sensitivity and specificity for every possible cut-off for a test or a combination of tests.
-In addition the area under the ROC curve gives an idea about the benefit of using the test(s) in question.
+ROC curves are frequently used to show graphically the connection/trade-off between clinical sensitivity and specificity for every possible cut-off for a test or a combination of tests.
+In addition, the area under the ROC curve gives an idea about the benefit of using the test(s) in question.

 <p>$$TPR = {TP \over (TP + FN)}$$</p>

 <p>$$FPR = {FP \over (FP + TN)}$$</p>

 It’s easy to see that if the threshold is 0, all our predictions will be positive, so both TPR and FPR will be 1 (the upper right corner).
+On
-On the other hand, if the threshold is 1, then no positive prediction will be made, both TPR and FPR will be 0 which corresponds to the lower left corner.
+On the other hand, if the threshold is 1, then no positive prediction will be made, both TPR and FPR will be 0 which corresponds to the lower-left corner.

 The higher the area under the ROC curve (AUC), the better the classifier.
 A classifier with an AUC higher than 0.5 is better than a random classifier.
 If AUC is lower than 0.5, then something is wrong with your model.
 A perfect classifier would have an AUC of 1.
 Usually, if our model behaves well, we obtain a good classifier by selecting the value of the threshold that gives TPR close to 1 while keeping FPR near 0.